AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 - [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory) to provide recommendations and/or feedback

 ## Share Your Experience
 How easy was it to use this library?
-And valuable did you find it?
+How valuable did you find it?
 Anonymously share your experience with us [here](https://ncv.microsoft.com/98iH6JcTda).

 ## Contribute